Mi'kmaq: Truth and Reconciliation Commission

-Miꞌkmaq Kinaꞌ matnewey
+Mi'kmaq Kina' matnewey

-The first Miꞌkmaq-operated school in Nova Scotia—the Miꞌkmaq Kinaꞌ matnewey—was established in 1982 he result of a collaboration between the Miꞌkmaw community and the Nova Scotia government.
+The first Mi'kmaq-operated school in Nova Scotia—the Mi'kmaq Kina' matnewey—was established in 1982 as the result of a collaboration between the Mi'kmaq community and the Nova Scotia government.
 The school is the most successful First Nation Education Program in Canada, according to Benjamin.

-By 1997, all Miꞌkmaq on reserves were given the responsibility for their own education.
+By 1997, all Mi'kmaq on reserves were given the responsibility for their own education.
 By 2014, there were 11 band-run schools in Nova Scotia, and the province has the highest rate of retention of aboriginal students in schools in Canada.
-More than half the teachers are Miꞌkmaq.
-From 2011 to 2012 there was a 25% increase in Miꞌkmaw students going to university.
+More than half the teachers are Mi'kmaq.
+From 2011 to 2012 there was a 25% increase in Mi'kmaq students going to university.
 Atlantic Canada has the highest rate of aboriginal students attending university in the country.